The Irish Flag That Changed America Forever

 Key Takeaways

-• The ongoing fight for women’s rights continues to resonate with her legacy.
+• The fight for change sparked by her story continues to resonate in modern Ireland.

 Table of Contents